The Chief Executive must act in accordance with any policies determined by the Board and any directions given to the Chief Executive by the Board.

 - ensuring matters presented to the Board for decision are supported by reliable and competent information and advice so the Board may exercise due diligence and care [PGPA Act s25] and make decisions in the best interest of CSIRO;

-- alerting the Board of possible events and changes that might affect the direction and operations of the Organisation including emerging risks and opportunities;
+- provide timely information to the Board of possible events and changes that might affect the direction and operations of the Organisation including emerging risks and opportunities;

 - promotes the proper use and management of public resources for which CSIRO is responsible;

-- promotes the achievement of the purposes of CSIRO (i.e. functions of CSIRO in SIR Act s9); and
+- promotes the achievement of the purposes of CSIRO (i.e. the functions of CSIRO in the SIR Act s9);

-In making decisions in relation to (1 to 3), must take into account the effect of those decisions on public resources generally [PGPA Act s 15].
+In making decisions in relation to (i to iii), take into account the effect of those decisions on public resources generally [PGPA Act s 15].

 proper, when used in relation to the use or management of public resources, means efficient, effective, economical and ethical.